GoogleChrome/developer.chrome.com/site/en/blog/cvd/index.md

 ---
-title: 'Simulating color vision deficiencies in the Blink Renderer'
+title: "Simulating color vision deficiencies in the Blink Renderer"
 description: >
   Why and how we implemented color vision deficiency simulation in DevTools and the Blink Renderer.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - mathiasbynens
 date: 2020-11-19